 One Reading A Day for One Month

 (Link for Two Readings A Day for One Month)

 (Link for Three Readings A Day for One Month)

 the instructions below

 to record and automatically graph your

 own blood pressure, pulse rate (heart rate), pulse pressure,

 body temperature, and respiratory rate (breathing rate), plus download your own Vital Signs Tracker Form and the example.

 (Also see the notes below for a link to the original Legacy Version 1.0 website and using OpenOffice.org spreadsheet "Calc.")

 Download Vital Signs Tracker Form For Your Own Data Entry

 Download This Example

 (Downloads are free for personal use but may not be sold.)

-This version maintains the earlier option to either include or omit the display/printing of the pulse rate and/or pulse pressure data from the main graph displaying blood pressure and pulse rate.
+This version retains the earlier option to either include or omit the display/printing of the pulse rate and/or pulse pressure data from the main graph displaying blood pressure and pulse rate.
 This is especially useful when the pulse rates and pulse pressures overlap.
 They can then be displayed/printed separately with the blood pressure readings.

 This version retains some additions and changes in earlier versions based on suggestions and comments by Laura Renfree from London, England;Margaret Dangoor from Richmond-upon-Thames, England; Neal Snitow; Ron Langbeckert from Astoria, Oregon, and Ed Winstead from Brevard, North Carolina.
 I thank them for their contributions.

 Instructions for entering and displaying your own blood pressure, pulse rate (heart rate), body temperature, and respiratory rate (breathing rate) tracking data:

 1. Download and save the Vital Signs Tracker Form from the link above.
 The Vital Signs Tracker Form will open in "Protected View," so you will need to click the button "Enable Editing" to enter your own data.
 (You are also encouraged to download the example.)